 Works are continuing as part of stage three to return the remaining terminals to service.
 Further updates will be provided as more terminals become operationally available.

-Council is working with the ferry operator, maritime engineers and technical experts to restore all services as soon as possible and restore terminals to pre-flood condition.
+Council is continuing to work with the ferry operator, maritime engineers and technical experts to recover and restore terminals to pre-flood condition.

 The table below highlights the current status of the Brisbane ferry terminals.

 |Holman Street||Repairs commenced, anticipated to open late 2022|

 |Howard Smith Wharves||Open|

 |Maritime Museum||Repairs commenced, anticipated to open late 2022|